Content and language integrated learning

 Content and language integrated learning (CLIL) is an approach for learning content through an additional language (foreign or second), thus teaching both the subject and the language.
+CLIL can take different forms depending on how content and language teaching are integrated and on the respective roles of content and language teachers.

 CLIL origin

 The term CLIL was created in 1994 by David Marsh as a methodology similar to but distinct from language immersion and content-based instruction.
 The idea of its proponents was to create an "umbrella term" which encompasses different forms of using language as the medium of instruction.
-The methodology has been applied in a business context in many countries and widely accepted as an effective approach.
-In Italy, for example, it is being used as an accelerated method to teach management concepts in English to business people.
-Among CLIL's proponents and practitioners there is Maurizio Morselli, a Human Resources professional and Executive Coach, who believes that "this hybrid immersion approach produces a lot more immediate results and it appeals to self-motivated adult audiences who possess a basic knowledge and understanding of the target language".
-While being certainly interesting and providing a precious model of good practice, this experience shows that "there is validity in the belief that CLIL is an elite phenomenon [...].
-It comes as no surprise that one of the current strands of international CLIL research stems indeed from the urgency to address issues of power and inequality [...].
-The heterogeneity that has characterised the implementation of CLIL since its inception in Italy risks exacerbating this situation, with areas of the country that are more developed both linguistically and socio-economically reaping the greatest benefits of the approach."
+CLIL has also been examined critically in relation to educational access and inequality, particularly where opportunities to participate are associated with socioeconomic advantage.

 CLIL and language immersion

 CLIL is fundamentally based on methodological principles established by research on language immersion.
 This kind of approach has been identified as very important by the European Commission because: "It can provide effective opportunities for pupils to use their new language skills now, rather than learn them now for later use.
 It opens doors on languages for a broader range of learners, nurturing self-confidence in young learners and those who have not responded well to formal language instruction in general education.
 It provides exposure to the language without requiring extra time in the curriculum, which can be of particular interest in vocational settings."
 This approach involves learning subjects such as history, geography, managerial skills/concepts or others, through an additional language.
-It can be very successful in enhancing the learning of languages and other subjects, and helping children develop a positive attitude towards themselves as language learners.
+CLIL has been promoted as a means of supporting language learning alongside subject learning and of encouraging positive attitudes towards language learning.

 The European Commission has therefore decided to promote the training of teachers to "...enhancing the language competences in general, in order to promote the teaching of non-linguistic subjects in foreign languages".